AoifeHughes/AoifeHughes.github.io/content/posts/poem01.md

 that convince her you're not real

-you're just someone who lives in a bottom in your attic
+you're just someone who lives in a bottle in your attic

 and now we're both empty